GeorgeMyzor/News-Scraper/README.md

-# News Scrapper
+# News Scraper

-News Scrapper is a Python tool that scrapes news articles from URLs, enriches them with AI-generated summaries and topic tags, and stores the processed data in a vector database (Chroma).
+News Scraper is a Python tool that scrapes news articles from URLs, enriches them with AI-generated summaries and topic tags, and stores the processed data in a vector database (Chroma).
 It also supports user queries for similarity-based search to find relevant articles.

 ## Features